-We are open and take Covid and Cold precautions.
+Our Opticians is still open and take Covid and Cold precautions.
 Such as wearing mask for all that are in the practice, cleaning all surfaces you are likely to touch and cleaning all spectacle frames once tried on by our clients.
 The extra sanitising in the practice since Covid will continue indefinately to greatly reduce the risk of communicable infections.

 There is very good evidence that mask wearing greatly reduces the transmission of Covid and other infections significantly.
 If you have breathing issues you need to be even more careful as those patients are going to be suffering more if infected with Covid or other winter colds.
 This equally applies to our staff, if we catch a cold we are not able to work with a mask and can not provide eye care.

 There is isopropanol hand gel by the door on entry for your use.

 Our practice is kept very clean in order to keep all of us as safe as possible.
 You can be seen for your eye or spectacle problems within the next few days, depending on the urgency.

 All the staff in both practices have been fully vaccinated with the Pfizer vaccine both for your safety and ours.
 This has been done to provide the optimum safety when you visit our practice.
 We are ensuring that we keep up to date with our vaccinations as required.

 We test all our staff with fast flow kits twice a week.
 As most of our clients are older and more vulnerable we keep the amount of childeren present in the practice see to an absolute minimum.
 We can recommend Bilsons opticians in Halstead and Joseph Lords opticians in Frinton for younger clients.